Majczek and Marcinkiewicz: Walker Butler

 McGuire located the original arrest report corroborating Majczek's contention that he had been arrested on December 22.
 When the State's Attorney's Office refused to reopen the case based on McGuire's new evidence, the Times hired well-known lawyer Walker Butler to seek a pardon for Majczek, ignoring the similarly situated Marcinkiewicz.

 In addition to claims that Majczek appeared to have been framed, Butler also developed a substantial claim that Majczek's trial attorney, W.W.
 O'Brien, had performed incompetently.
 Key witnesses of dubious credibility provided damaging testimony against Marcinkiewicz.
 One of these, Bessie Barron, claimed Marcinkiewicz had told her he was going to rob Walush's speakeasy.
 The other, Bruno Uginchus, testified that after the murder Marcinkiewicz said "he had a little trouble."
 Whilst neither of these statements related to Majczek, O'Brien failed to object to their admission.
 O'Brien also failed to cross-examine Vera Walush on her initial inability to identify him.
 These issues had not been raised on appeal because O'Brien handled it as well.

 Exoneration

 On August 15, 1945, Majczek received a full pardon based on innocence from Illinois Governor Dwight H. Green.
 However, Marcinkiewicz remained locked up.
 He was legally exonerated through a state habeas corpus proceeding in 1950.
-Life Magazine photographed Majczek, Marcinkiewicz and McGuire all leaving the jail house together.
+Life Magazine photographed Majczek, Marcinkiewicz, and McGuire all leaving the jailhouse together.

 Both men were later compensated by special appropriations — $24,000 for Majczek and $35,000 for Marcinkiewicz.

 Majczek died in 1983 aged 73.